Charles Aznavour: Political involvement

 Aznavour was increasingly involved in French, Armenian and international politics as his career progressed.
 During the 2002 French presidential elections, when far-right nationalist Jean-Marie Le Pen of the National Front made it into the runoff election, facing incumbent Jacques Chirac, Aznavour signed the "Vive la France" petition, and called on all French to "sing the Marseillaise" in protest.
 Chirac, a personal friend of Aznavour's, ended up winning in a landslide, carrying over 82% of the vote.

 He frequently campaigned for international copyright law reform.
 In November 2005, he met with José Manuel Barroso, the then president of the European Commission, on the issue of the review of term of protection for performers and producers in the EU, advocating an extension of the EU's term of protection from the current 50 years to the United States' law allowing 95 years, saying "[o]n term of protection, artists and record companies are of the same mind.
 Extension of term of protection would be good for European culture, positive for the European economy and would put an end the current discrimination with the U.S." He also notably butted heads with French politician Christine Boutin over her defense of a "global license" flat-fee authorization for sharing of copyrighted files over the internet, claiming that the license would eliminate creativity.
 In May 2009, the French Senate approved one of the strictest internet anti-piracy bills ever with a landslide 189–14 vote.
 Aznavour was a vocal proponent of the measure and considered it a rousing victory:

 If the youth can't make a living through creative work, they will do something else and the artistic world will be dealt a blow ...
 There will be no more songs, no more books, nothing at all.
 So we had to fight.

+Diplomacy

+In 1995, Aznavour was appointed an Ambassador and Permanent Delegate of Armenia to UNESCO.

+Along with holding the mostly ceremonial title of French ambassador-at-large to Armenia, Aznavour agreed to hold the position of Ambassador of Armenia to Switzerland and the United Nations in Geneva on 12 February 2009:First I hesitated, as it is not an easy task.
+Then I thought that what is important for Armenia is important for us.
+I have accepted the proposal with love, happiness and feeling of deep dignity.Aznavour held the post until his death in 2018.
+His successor, Andranik Hovhannisyan, was appointed in April 2019.